mattwaite/sportsdatabook/_book/17-ridgecharts.md

 ![](17-ridgecharts_files/figure-epub3/unnamed-chunk-7-1.png)<!-- -->

 Answer?
 Not really.
 Game to game, maybe.
 Over five seasons?
-The differences are indistiguishable.
+The differences are indistinguishable.

 How about assists?